| |

 • Instagram hashtags: #smallcamperlife #vanlifeinterior #tinyhomeDIY

-• Pinterest boards: Organized by needs like “camper kitchen storage”
+• Pinterest boards: Organized by specific needs like “camper kitchen storage”

-• Facebook groups: Honest reviews and creative upgrades
+• Facebook groups: Where people share honest reviews of their upgrades

-I keep a scrappy notebook with sketches and measurements.
-Sometimes, the best solutions come from mashing up two ideas.
+I keep a simple notebook where I sketch rough ideas and jot down measurements.
+Sometimes the best solutions come from combining two different concepts I’ve seen.

-The point isn’t to copy someone else’s setup.
-It’s about finding ideas that spark my creativity and fit my life (and wallet).
+The goal isn’t to copy someone else’s camper exactly.
+It’s to find ideas that spark my creativity and fit my specific needs and budget.

 Creating a Cozy and Personalized Atmosphere